 Insuremyvan.ie’s Winter Checklist for your Van

 The days are getting shorter, the evenings are suddenly darker, and the nights are much colder as we slowly progress into the winter season.
 The winter season can be a testing time for van drivers, or any drivers for that matter!
-The cold weather can make driving conditions far more difficult as the hours spent on the road in the darkness have increased and the roads are more slippery and icy as the temperatures drop.
+The cold and rainy weather can make driving conditions far more difficult as the hours spent on the road in the darkness have increased and the roads are more slippery and icy as the temperatures drop.
 That is why the team at Insuremyvan.ie decided to put a checklist together for van drivers to use to make sure they are prepared for the winter months.

 Check your van battery